Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Volume Integral Equation

 \section{Volume Integral Equation}

-Volume integral equation (VIE) describes the scattered field of the dielectric scatter in free space $D$, as shown in \fig{viemodel}.
-The electrical properties of dielectric scatterers only change along the lateral axes.
-Assuming the permeability of scatterers as vacuum permittivity $\mu_0$, the permittivity can be written as:
+The effectiveness and universality of PhiSRL are verified by solving the VIE\cite{jin2011theory, chen2018computational}.
+VIE computes the scattered field of the dielectric scatterers in free space $D$, as shown in \fig{viemodel}.
+The electrical properties of dielectric scatterers are assumed to only vary along the lateral axes.
+The total electric field $E^{tot}(\mathbf{r})$ is induced when the dielectric scatterer is illuminated by the incident field $E^{inc}(\mathbf{r})$.
+Taking transverse magnetic (TM) mode into account, the relationship between $E^{tot}(\mathbf{r})$ and $E^{inc}(\mathbf{r})$ satisfies: